angadbajwa23/Segmentation-of-2D-Brain-MR-Images-using-Deep-Neural-Architectures/README.md

 # Brain-Image-Segmentation

-Brain tumor segmentation using a 3D UNet CNN
+Segmentation of brain tissues in MRI image has a number of applications in diagnosis, surgical planning, and treatment of brain abnormalities.
+However, it is a time-consuming task to be performed by medical experts.
+In addition to that, it is challenging due to intensity overlap between the different tissues caused by the intensity homogeneity and artifacts inherent to MRI.
+Tominimize this effect, it was proposed to apply histogram based preprocessing.
+The goal of this project was to develop a robust and automatic segmentation of the human brain.

+To tackle the problem, I have used a Convolutional Neural Network (CNN) based approach.
+U-net is one of the most commonly used and best-performing architecture in medical image segmentation.
+This moodel consists of the 2-D implementation of the U-Net.The performance was evaluated using Dice Coefficient (DSC).

+### Dataset
-I used Keras with a Tensorflow backend.
-This UNet was built for the following dataset: https://figshare.com/articles/brain_tumor_dataset/1512427
+This model was built for the following dataset: https://figshare.com/articles/brain_tumor_dataset/1512427

-3064 T1-weighted contrast-inhanced images with three kinds of brain tumor are provided in the dataset.
+3064 T1-weighted contrast-inhanced images with three kinds of brain tumor are provided in the dataset.The three types of tumor are

+1.Glioma
+2.Pituitary Tumor
+3.Meningioma

 ![dataset](./images/dataset.png)

+### Model Architecture

 The first half of the U-net is effectively a typical convolutional neural network like one would construct for an image classification task, with successive rounds of zero-padded ReLU-activated convolutions and ReLU-activated max-pooling layers.
 Instead of classification occurring at the "bottom" of the U, symmetrical upsampling and convolution layers are used to bring the pixel-wise prediction layer back to the original dimensions of the input image.